Flag of Dominica

 When Dominica became independent on 03.11.1978, a green flag with a tricolor cross (yellow, white and black) was introduced, bearing a red disc in the center with ten green stars and a parrot.
 The flag was designed by Alwin Bully.
 In the years until 1990 there were some changes: 1981 order of colors in the cross, 1988 reflection of the parrot around a vertical axis, 1990 removal of yellow borders from the green stars.

 The color green represents the nature of the island, and the three-colored cross represents Christianity and the Christian Trinity.
 Yellow symbolizes the sun and fertility, as well as the mulattos.
-White represents water and purity, as well as the white islanders.
+White embodies water and purity, as well as the white islanders.
 Black symbolizes the earth, as well as African Americans.
 The red disc originally represented the island's socialist development program.
 The ten stars in the disc embody the spiritual administrative districts of the island.
 The parrot in the center of the disc is a sisserou (Amazon Imperialis), the national symbol of Dominica.
 It was taken from the national coat of arms.

 This shows two of these birds as shield holders, and a quadripartite escutcheon.
 The individual fields show regional motifs: palm tree, frog, sailboat and banana tree.
 Above the shield, on a golden-blue bead, a golden British lion.
 Below the shield a banner with the state motto in French: "Aprés Bondies c'est la Ter" => "After God comes the land".